 - Drake Graphic Design students work with Meredith Corporation and many other businesses and nonprofit organizations in Des Moines, Iowa's capital, to get real-world experience putting their coursework to use designing websites, fliers, posters, magazine layouts.

 - Drake Music students frequently work with the Des Moines Symphony, Central Iowa's largest and most active professional performing arts producing organization, to gain experience in being a part of a professional ensemble and gain insight into how a respected music organization is run.

-- Students who participate in the Sustainable Development in Africa trip to Uganda learn about farming and economic practices, teach and help establish a water supply system at an elementary school, and assist with building a health clinic in a rural village they visit every year.
+- Students who participated in the Sustainable Development in Africa trip to Uganda learned about farming and economic practices, helped establish a water supply system and taught at an elementary school, and assisted with building a health clinic in a rural village.

-- The Developing Democracy in India J-term trip will immerse students in on-site while examining India in 1945-1947 as a culture at a point of constitutional crisis.
-Students will react to the past while experiencing the present: learning from local scholars, visiting mosques and temples, and visiting rural and urban cultural and historical centers.
+- The Developing Democracy in India J-term trip examinined India in 1945-1947 as a culture at a point of constitutional crisis while immersing students in present-day India.
+Students learned from local scholars, visited mosques and temples, along with rural and urban cultural and historical centers.